 All notices and demands under this Act may be in writing or in print, or partly in writing and partly in print.

 [150-152.
-Deleted by No. 25 of 2012 s.
+Deleted: No. 25 of 2012 s.
 44.]

 152A.
 Limitation period for prosecutions

 A prosecution for an offence against this Act may be commenced within 24 months after the date on which the offence was allegedly committed.